 Handmade cards and specialty cards will be disapproved as well.

 Any photo the mail room officer deems inappropriate, or nude photographs are not allowed.

 No newspapers or magazines can be sent in from an individual.
 This includes clippings or articles printed off the internet.

 Inmates must have a subscription for the magazine or newspaper and it MUST come from a publisher in order to receive it.
 The newspapers that are allowed are Wall Street Journal, USA Today, and Washington Post along with local newspapers from Waynesboro, Staunton, Harrisonburg or Page County/Luray.
 Most magazines will be allowed as long as there is no perfume/cologne samples or nudity.

-Books: Books must be soft back and come from the Publisher/Distributer.
-Boxes can be no larger than 9x12 and must be sent to the Jail’s PO Box.
+Books: Books must be soft back and come from the Publisher/Distributor.
+Boxes can be no larger than 9"x12" and must be sent to the Jail address via United States Postal Service.
 All other boxes will be refused at the post office and returned to sender.
 No more than 6 books per package, and the pre-approved book form must have been completed prior to delivery.

 No packages are allowed.
 Envelopes larger than a 9"x12" are considered packages and will be returned to the sender.